AP-88/DevOps-Project/README.md

 2 - unzip the attached folder and navigate into it, And run the docker-compose.yaml file with the following command: docker-compose up -d

-3 - Launch the container with the following command: docker-compose up -d

-4 - Access the application: Open your browser and navigate to http://localhost:5000
+3 - Access the application: Open your browser and navigate to http://localhost:5000